-In any case, Asa was removed her from her position of power and forced to live out her days in the claustrophobic rooms of the royal harem.
+In any case, Asa removed her from her position of power and forced her to live out her days in the claustrophobic back rooms of the royal harem.

 Lot’s wife is unnamed, but her story is significant.
 Her crime, for which she was turned into a pillar of lifeless salt, was to look back – in other words,

-Her husband was the nephew of Abraham, and her whole familytravelled with Abraham in the long years of wandering as they looked for pasture for their flocks.
+Her husband was the nephew of Abraham, and her whole family travelled with Abraham in the long years of wandering as they looked for pasture for their flocks.

 Lot moved into the Jordan valley.
 It was not a particularly good place to be.
 There was constant warfare between the petty kings of the region.
 Lot’s family and servants were captured by one of these kings, and only saved when Abraham came to rescue them.

 Some time after this, Lot settled with his family in the notorious city of Sodom, already well known as a centre of homosexual and libertine practices.

 He in turn warned his family – his wife, two daughters and the two young men who were to marry his daughters.
 On the following morning Lot’s wife and daughters, no doubt feeling somewhat dubious about the whole thing, packed whatever they could carry and headed for the hills.

 The angels/men warned them not to look back: ‘Flee for your life; do not look back or stop anywhere in the plain; flee to the hills, or else you will be consumed.’

 The little group fled, and as they hurried away sulphur and fire began to rain from the sky.
 The cities behind them were consumed in a terrible cataclysm.
 The noise, smoke and tumult were terrifying – and all the time, they could not look back to where they had come from, to the home they had left.

 Don’t look back.
-Life means looking forward, moving onwards, not focusing on the past or becoming mired in the dark memories we all have.
+Life means looking forward, moving forward, not focusing on the past or becoming mired in the dark memories we all have.
 Looking back will leach the life out of you, and you will become as arid as a pillar of salt.